 7.11 Maintenance and Cure—Elements and Burden of Proof

-On the plaintiff’s maintenance and cure claim, the plaintiff has the burden of proving each of the following elements by a preponderance of the evidence:
+On the plaintiff [name]’s maintenance and cure claim, the plaintiff [name] has the burden of proving each of the following elements by a preponderance of the evidence:

-First, the plaintiff was a seaman;
+First, the plaintiff [name] was a seaman;

-Second, the plaintiff was injured or became ill while in the service of the vessel; and
+Second, the plaintiff [name] was injured or became ill while in the service of the vessel; and

-Third, the amount of maintenance and cure to which the plaintiff was entitled.
+Third, the amount of maintenance and cure to which the plaintiff [name] was entitled.

-If you find the plaintiff has proved each of the elements on which [he] [she] has the burden of proof, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find the plaintiff [name] has proved each of the elements on which [he] [she] [other pronoun] has the burden of proof, your verdict should be for the plaintiff [name].
+If, on the other hand, the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Maintenance is the reasonable cost of food, lodging and transportation to and from a medical facility.
-The plaintiff is not entitled to maintenance while hospitalized because hospitalization includes food and lodging.
+The plaintiff [name] is not entitled to maintenance while hospitalized because hospitalization includes food and lodging.

 The rate of maintenance includes the cost of obtaining room and board on land.
-In determining this amount, you may consider the actual costs incurred by the plaintiff but shall not award an amount in excess of that of a seaman living alone in the plaintiff’s locality.
+In determining this amount, you may consider the actual costs incurred by the plaintiff [name] but shall not award an amount in excess of that of a seaman living alone in the plaintiff [name]’s locality.

 Cure is the cost of medical attention, including the services of physicians and nurses, as well as the cost of hospitalization, medicines, and medical apparatus.

-[When the defendant’s failure to provide [maintenance] [[and] [or]] [cure] worsens the plaintiff’s injury, the plaintiff may recover resulting damages and expenses, including pain and suffering, and additional medical expenses.]
+[When the defendant [name]’s failure to provide [maintenance] [[and] [or]] [cure] worsens the plaintiff [name]’s injury, the plaintiff [name] may recover resulting damages and expenses, including pain and suffering, and additional medical expenses.]

-The injury or illness need not be work-related so long as it occurs while the plaintiff is in the service of the vessel.
-Neither maintenance nor cure may be reduced because of any negligence on the part of the plaintiff.
-[A plaintiff may not recover for maintenance [and] [or] cure when the illness or injury results from the plaintiff’s own willful misbehavior.]
+The injury or illness need not be work-related so long as it occurs while the plaintiff [name] is in the service of the vessel.
+Neither maintenance nor cure may be reduced because of any negligence on the part of the plaintiff [name].
+[A plaintiff [name] may not recover for maintenance [and] [or] cure when the illness or injury results from the plaintiff [name]’s own willful misbehavior.]

-The plaintiff is entitled to receive maintenance and cure even though he was not injured as a result of any negligence on the part of his employer or any unseaworthy condition of the vessel.
-The plaintiff is entitled to recover maintenance and cure from the date of departure from the ship to the time of maximum cure under the circumstances.
-Maximum cure is the point at which no further improvement in the plaintiff’s medical condition may be reasonably expected.
+The plaintiff [name] is entitled to receive maintenance and cure even though he was not injured as a result of any negligence on the part of his employer or any unseaworthy condition of the vessel.
+The plaintiff [name] is entitled to recover maintenance and cure from the date of departure from the ship to the time of maximum cure under the circumstances.
+Maximum cure is the point at which no further improvement in the plaintiff [name]’s medical condition may be reasonably expected.

-There can be no double recovery for the plaintiff.
-If you find that the plaintiff is entitled to an award of damages under [the Jones Act negligence claim] [the unseaworthiness claim], and if you include medical expenses in the damage award relating to either of these claims, then cure cannot be awarded for the same expenses.
+There can be no double recovery for the plaintiff [name].
+If you find that the plaintiff [name] is entitled to an award of damages under [the Jones Act negligence claim] [the unseaworthiness claim], and if you include medical expenses in the damage award relating to either of these claims, then cure cannot be awarded for the same expenses.

 Comment